bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

 the Javascript translator directly within the Java VM, to produce both a regular CSS file and a minified CSS file.

+I haven't measured Rhino's performance in running the LESS compiler outside of Play, so I don't know whether Rhino is slower or faster than, say, Node.js.
+(It would be cool if someone *would* do that.)

-In addition, Play's LESS compilation strategy doesn't do any form of dependency management.
+Play's LESS compilation strategy doesn't do any form of dependency management.
 The **Managed assets** section of
 <http://www.playframework.org/documentation/2.0.4/Assets> reads: